-How often do Reading Corps Interventionists meet with their Internal Coaches and/or Master Coaches?
+How often do Reading Corps Interventionists meet with their Internal Coaches and/or Coaching Specialists?

 - It is recommended that Interventionists and their Internal Coaches allocate 10-15 minutes per day for communication or schedule weekly meetings.
-As Interventionists become familiar with their tasks, the amount of meeting time may be reduced. - One time per month, the Internal Coach, Reading Corps Interventionists, and Master Coach meet to review every student's graph and determine which interventions should be observed for fidelity and additional coaching or if interventions should be changed.

-• Internal Coaches observe Interventionists with students and check intervention integrity using observation checklists two times on two separate days per month.
-Master Coaches observe and conduct integrity checks with Internal Coaches regularly (if possible) to support the Internal Coach in learning the interventions and coaching the Interventionists.
-Administration and scoring of the assessment is observed jointly by Internal Coaches and Master Coaches, tri-annually, using a checklist.
+As Interventionists become familiar with their tasks, the amount of meeting time may be reduced. - One time per month, the Internal Coach, Reading Corps Interventionists, and Coaching Specialist meet to review every student's graph and determine which interventions should be observed for fidelity and additional coaching or if interventions should be changed. - Internal Coaches observe Interventionists with students and check intervention integrity using observation checklists two times on two separate days per month.
+Coaching Specialists observe and conduct integrity checks with Internal Coaches regularly (if possible) to support the Internal Coach in learning the interventions and coaching the Interventionists.
+Administration and scoring of the assessment is observed jointly by Internal Coaches and Coaching Specialists, triannually, using a checklist.
 These may be done in-person or remotely (note: video capability is required for remote, joint fidelity checks).